At A Glance

 The most powerful active rebel groups are JEM and two Sudan Liberation Army factions, one led by Abdel Wahed Mohammed al-Nur (SLA-AW) and one led by Minni Arcua Minnawi (SLA-MM).

 Former members of the LJM have joined JEM.
-And in November, the former deputy chair and lead negotiator for JEM, Mohamed Bahr Ali Hamdeen, formed a breakaway faction willing to negotiate with the government.
+And in 2011, the former deputy chair and lead negotiator for JEM, Mohamed Bahr Ali Hamdeen, formed a breakaway faction willing to negotiate with the government.
+But he has since become impatient with a lack of progress and talked of joining the SRF alliance, the Small Arms Survey said.
+A splinter group of JEM led by Mohamed Basher (JEM-MB), signed the Doha peace agreement in April 2013.

-Sudan's authorities have long hunted Khalil Ibrahim, who had taken refuge in neighbouring Libya under Muammar Gaddafi until the leader's overthrow deprived him of his safe haven.
-In 2008, his fighters launched a shock attack on Khartoum, killing over 200 people. ; ;
+Sudan's authorities had long hunted Khalil Ibrahim, who took refuge in neighbouring Libya under Muammar Gaddafi until the leader's overthrow deprived him of his safe haven.
+In 2008, his fighters launched a shock attack on Khartoum, killing over 200 people.

 A peace deal signed in 2006 – the Darfur Peace Agreement – was a turning point in Darfur's lengthy conflict.
 It was signed between the government and SLA-MM, which later abandoned it.
 It was rejected by both JEM and al-Nur's SLA-AW faction.